Conformally covariant boundary correlation functions with a quantum group

 It is natural to extend the integrand above from the real submanifold $\sR_{m_{1},\ldots,m_{n}}\subset\Wchamber^{(\ell)}$ to an open subset.
 A convenient choice for intermediate manipulations is the simply connected subset

-On $\widetilde{\Wchamber}_{m_{1},\ldots,m_{n}}$, we choose a branch of the multivalued function $f^{(\ell)}(\mathbf{x};\cdot)$ of \eqref{eq: integrand with generic phase}, and rephase it so that it becomes real and positive on $\sR_{m_{1},\ldots,m_{n}}\subset\widetilde{\Wchamber}_{m_{1},\ldots,m_{n}}$.
+On $\widetilde{\Wchamber}_{m_{1},\ldots,m_{n}}$, we choose a branch of the multivalued function $f^{(\ell)}(\boldsymbol{x};\cdot)$ of \eqref{eq: integrand with generic phase}, and rephase it so that it becomes real and positive on $\sR_{m_{1},\ldots,m_{n}}\subset\widetilde{\Wchamber}_{m_{1},\ldots,m_{n}}$.
 This function

-can be defined for example using Remark \ref{rem: defining a rephased branch of integrand}, i.e., by fixing a point $\mathbf{w}'\in\sR_{m_{1},\ldots,m_{n}}$, setting the value at that point equal to the absolute value of $f^{(\ell)}(\mathbf{x};\mathbf{w}')$, and analytically continuing by integrating the single valued logarithmic differential.
+can be defined for example using Remark~\ref{rem: defining a rephased branch of integrand}, i.e., by fixing a point $\boldsymbol{w}'\in\sR_{m_{1},\ldots,m_{n}}$, setting the value at that point equal to the absolute value of $f^{(\ell)}(\boldsymbol{x};\boldsymbol{w}')$, and analytically continuing by integrating the single-valued logarithmic differential.